 Because FPIES is an uncommon diagnosis, it is possible that your child’s doctor may not be familiar with it.
 That’s okay, and it is not an indication that you need a new physician.
 The vast majority of physicians are committed to ongoing medical education, and will welcome a discussion of a possible diagnosis, if you follow a few common-sense guidelines.

 Let your doctor know what you’re thinking in advance.
 It’s never a good idea to surprise your physician with your suspicions during a routine appointment, and then expect an on-the-spot opinion.
 Your physician deserves some time to educate herself about FPIES before offering an opinion.
 Consider a phone call, letter or email to your doctor to lay the foundation for the discussion, and include a copy of a recent medical journal review article on the topic.
-(Here’s a suggestion: “The Current Understanding of the Immune Mechanisms of FPIES”).
+(Here’s a suggestion: “The Current Understanding of the Immune Mechanisms of FPIES” or “Differential diagnosis of food protein-induced enterocolitis syndrome”).
 Ask if you can schedule an appointment to discuss the possibility of FPIES once your doctor has had an opportunity to review your child’s chart and the literature.
 Most physicians will be responsive to this approach.

 How do I find a knowledgeable doctor to assess my child for an FPIES diagnosis?